New UN envoy: Yemen is stuck in `indefinite state of war'

 A Saudi-led coalition entered the war in March 2015, backed by the United States, to try restore Hadi to power, and threw its support behind his internationally backed government.
 Despite a relentless air campaign and ground fighting, the war has deteriorated largely into a stalemate and spawned the world’s worst humanitarian crisis.
 The U.S. has since suspended its direct involvement in the conflict.

-The U.N.’s approach to ending the conflict must include “meaningful participation of women,” Grundberg said.
+Grundberg said the U.N.’s approach to ending the conflict must include “meaningful participation of women.”

+He said his first consultations with Yemenis and key regional and international parties “will soon start.”

+The Security Council welcomed Grundberg’s appointment and said in a brief statement that it expects the parties to meet with him “and with each other under U,N. auspices, in good faith and without preconditions.”

 Ghada Eltahir Mudawi, a deputy director in the U.N. humanitarian office, told the council that “the threat of famine is not over in Yemen” but there has been a surge in donor funding over the past few months with the U.N. receiving more than $1.9 billion — 50% of its total requirement.